TonkomoLLC/multiRegionReactingFoam/README.md

    application where LTS will be used, one may wish to assign the most "time step sensitive" fluid region to fluid region 0 (e.g., by placing the name of this more sensitive fluid region first in under "fluid" in constant/regionProperties.
 7. The OpenFOAM-6 solver does not include a steady state solver (similar to the chtMultiRegionFoam solver in OpenFOAM-6).
+8. The OpenFOAM-8 branch also includes chtMultiRegionFoamLTS, which is chtMultiRegionFoam for OpenFOAM-8 with the ability to use LTS (see the LTS notes above, since LTS is based on one fluid region - region0.